Supplement to Compatibilism

 Compatibilists will respond in one of two different ways to a manipulation argument.
 Some will be inclined to reject the first premise and argue that if the manipulation is sufficiently complex, despite how sweeping and pervasive it might be, such an agent will in fact act of her own free will and be morally responsible for what she does.
 This compatibilist strategy is one of defying what at least appears to be intuitive plausibility.
 Other compatibilists, however, will be inclined to reject the second premise, arguing that the pertinent style of manipulation (the one made use of in the argument under consideration, such as direct stimulation of the brain) is relevantly different than a normal causally deterministic history whereby an agent comes to perform a relevant act.
 It is at this point, when reflecting on strategies for resisting the second premise, that a certain distinction has proved useful.

 Many compatibilists inclined to resist the second premise in relevant manipulation arguments want to show that some causal histories giving rise to agents and their actions are freedom-and-responsibility-undermining while others are not.
 Of course, these compatibilists will try to show that determinism is consistent with a history that is not freedom-or-responsibility undermining, whereas the manipulation featured in (some of) the arguments is.
-A very plausible way to make the divide between those who would emphasize the relevance of casual history to freedom and responsibility and those who would not is to distinguish between internalist theories of free will and moral responsibility on the one hand, and externalist theories of free will and moral responsibility on the other (for example, see Mele 1995; and Fischer and Ravizza, 1998).
+A very plausible way to make the divide between those who would emphasize the relevance of causal history to freedom and responsibility and those who would not is to distinguish between internalist theories of free will and moral responsibility on the one hand, and externalist theories of free will and moral responsibility on the other (for example, see Mele 1995; and Fischer and Ravizza, 1998).
 Internalist theories look only to internal features of an agent's psychological resources as they pertain to the production of free and morally responsible action.
 They acknowledge that any manner of acquisition of the relevant psychological structure or mesh is irrelevant to whether at a moment in time it provides an agent with a freedom-and-responsibility-conferring structure.
 Internalist theories are thus current time-slice theories.
 They require only the satisfaction of a certain psychological structure at a moment in time.
 In this way, internalist compatibilist conditions for free will and moral responsibility are comparable to other current time-slice properties such as weight or shape, neither of which are impugned by the manner in which an object comes to have the weight or shape it has.
 These sorts of properties are often called snapshot properties.
 Externalist theories consider external features of an agent's psychological resources as they pertain to the production of action.
 They acknowledge that the freedom-and-responsibility-conferring psychological structure sought at a moment in time is partially determined by the causal history giving rise to that structure at that moment in time.
 That history will include causal features stretching outside the agent herself, such as the manner of education and socialization that shapes a person's values and beliefs.
 Externalist theories are thus historical theories.
 They require a sort of history that is freedom and responsibility-conferring as opposed to freedom and responsibility-threatening.
 In this way, externalist compatibilist conditions for free will and moral responsibility are comparable to other historical properties, such as being a sunburn or being a genuine dollar bill, each of which requires a certain causal history: If a burn is not caused by the sun, then it cannot be a sunburn; if a dollar is not produced by the relevant government-sanctioned means, then it is not genuine but counterfeit.

 In a highly influential paper, “Responsibility and the Limits of Evil: Variations on a Strawsonian Theme,” the compatibilist Gary Watson took a very honest look at how historical considerations influence intuitive judgments of moral responsibility (1987).
 While entertaining the internalist position, Watson proceeded to call attention, in forceful detail, to just how much historical considerations do matter.
 Watson focused upon a case of extreme evil, a horrible crime by Robert Alton Harris for the murder of two young boys.
 Drawing upon a couple of articles from the Los Angeles Times, Watson first quoted a description of Harris's crime and his attitude afterwards.
 The story is sickening.
 Harris's was an act of astounding callousness.
 But Watson then quotes from a follow up article in which Harris's life was detailed, a life punctuated almost exclusively by abuse and cruelty, youth detention centers and then adult prisons.
 Watson is careful to avoid the suggestion that Harris's history caused him to be in some way incapacitated for morally responsible agency.
 Indeed, on an internalist, compatibilist-friendly account, it looked as if Harris had a terrible history that caused his being a free and morally responsible agent—an especially morally contemptuous one.
 But Watson observes that a recognition of Harris' past gives one reason to regard with ambivalence judgments of blame.
 Somehow recognizing a history that shapes a person to be terribly evil can influence our judgments of a person's moral responsibility for even the most evil of conduct.